Gambia: Why is this small African nation in turmoil?

 His office accused Jammeh of using the court case to mobilize his supporters by making them feel cheated of victory and said this "is contributing to the fear that he is not ready for a peaceful transfer of power."

-It also called for the "general mobilisation of the people for the inauguration on 19th January."
+It also called for the "general (mobilization) of the people for the inauguration" on Thursday.
 Barrow tweeted Sunday that he would remain in neighboring Senegal until then.

 How did Gambia get to this point?

-Jammeh suffered a shocking loss on December 1 after running for his fifth term in office.
-After initially conceding defeat in a televised address, he then announced his "total rejection" of the outcome and said new elections would be held.
+Jammeh suffered a shocking loss after running for his fifth term.
+Initially conceding defeat in a televised address, he announced his "total rejection" of the outcome and said new elections would be held.

 "We will go back to the polls because I want to make sure that every Gambian has voted under an independent electoral commission that is independent, neutral and free from foreign influence," he said.

-Since then, he has remained intransigent despite mediation attempts by leaders from regional bloc ECOWAS, and calls by the wider international community and the United Nations for him to respect the election results.
+Since then, he has remained intransigent despite mediation attempts by leaders from the Economic Community of West African States, or ECOWAS, and calls by the wider international community and the United Nations for him to respect the election results.

 What kind of leader is Jammeh?

-Jammeh seized power in 1994 in a military coup and has been in charge ever since.
+Jammeh seized power in a 1994 military coup.
 Human rights groups have described his regime as abusive, with hundreds of political prisoners languishing in jail.

-The small West African nation is the fourth largest source of migrants arriving in Italy, despite having a population of fewer than two million people.
+Gambia is the fourth largest source of migrants arriving in Italy despite having a population of fewer than 2 million.

-Earlier this month, rights groups Amnesty International and Human Rights Watch issued a joint news release accusing Jammeh's government of arbitrarily arresting opposition supporters and closing down three independent radio stations.
+Earlier this month, Amnesty International and Human Rights Watch issued a joint statement accusing Jammeh's government of arresting opposition supporters arbitrarily and closing down three independent radio stations.

 "The targeting of the #Gambiahasdecided movement and the closure of private radio stations threaten the rights of Gambians to express their opposition to Jammeh's attempt to stay in power," said Jim Wormington, West Africa researcher at Human Rights Watch.
 "It's at times like this that free expression is most crucial."